S-I-F-T/SIFT-API/README.md

 POST: /asssignment/{key} Add assignment information with the associated key

-DELETE: /assignment/{key} Delete the assignment with th
+DELETE: /assignment/{key} Delete the assignment with the associated key